Do I need past rowing experience?

 Who can I contact if I want to join or I have a question?

-If you’re new to rowing, your captains are Celine Vine (women) and Seb Baylis (men), you can find out more about them and the rest of the committee here.
+If you’re new to rowing, your captains are Vicki Roberts (women) and Danny Crofton and Josh Knight Steward (men), you can find out more about them and the rest of the committee here.

 How do I get put into a crew?